How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 Eligibility depends on your age and health profile.
 Insurers review prescription history, medical records and application data to assess risk.
 Younger, healthier applicants have better chances of approval at the $2 million level without exams.

-MoneyGeek found that Pacific Life and Ethos offer $2 million no-medical-exam life insurance policies with different term lengths.
+MoneyGeek found the following companies offering $2 million no-medical-exam life insurance policies with different term lengths.

 Data filtered by: